Why isn't the subway image more passenger-friendly?

 control subway trains.
 The symbols and layout of this screen were

-give information to the general public.
-For train information
+for giving information to the general public.
+For dynamic train

 Does this image show what is happening in the subway at the